Christine Losecaat

 Losecaat is Chair of Advance, a leading front-line women's charity providing crisis intervention, risk assessment, advocacy and support for women and their children experiencing domestic and sexual abuse, and community support for women who are involved in offending behaviour or the criminal justice system.
-She also chairs the Mears Foundation, the charitable arm of Mears Group plc and is an independent Non-Executive Director both at the IABM, the International Trade Association for the Broadcast & Media Industry, and at project management and cost consultants Alchemy International.
+She also chairs the Mears Foundation, the charitable arm of Mears Group plc and is a Trustee at animal welfare charity, Mayhew.